MLOps-Group-3/Amazon-Reviews-Sentiment-Analysis/README.md

 4. **Interactive Dashboards:**
    - Built with Streamlit for exploring sentiment trends and insights dynamically.

-### Deployment Setup
-1. **Local Deployment:**
-   - Use Docker to containerize and run the model locally.
-   - Navigate to the `model_deployment` folder and follow the instructions in the README file.

-2. **Cloud Deployment:**
-   - Use Google Cloud's Vertex AI or PyTorch Serve for scalable deployment.
-   - Ensure your GCP project and credentials are properly configured.

 ### Tools and Integrations
 - **MLflow**: Tracks model metrics, artifacts, and experiments.